hollyz1jderveld/hollyz1jderveld.github.io/index.md

 <- [previous](https://hotlinewebring.club/holly/previous) hotline webring [next](https://hotlinewebring.club/holly/next) ->

-*at least in the netherlands, spring has certainly arrived. i enjoy sitting by the water whenever i can, to eat, to talk, to read. there are many beautiful things about spring, but none as beautiful as the sun. this page is yellow in its honour.*
+*recently, in light of the good weather, i've been going on runs, the longest i've ever gone on. the blossoms motivate me, they remind me that growth is possible, but growth takes energy. the page is, then, of course, pink.*

-*as of 12 March, 2026, this website is two years, three months and ten days old.*
+*as of 15 March, 2026, this website is two years, three months and thirteen days old.*